 Quell received Breakthrough Device Designation from the FDA for a fibromyalgia indication in 2021 leading to the FDA granting a De Novo marketing authorization for the use of Quell as an aid for reducing the symptoms of fibromyalgia in adults with high pain sensitivity.
 This Rx product was introduced to the domestic market in late 2022 under a controlled, strategic commercial launch with the objectives to develop an effective Rx fulfillment process, identify the higher-potential market sectors and an efficient marketing approach, and implement a cost-effective sales model.
 This led to the engagement of Health Warehouse as our on-line pharmacy, the introduction of a telemedicine option to facilitate patient prescriptions, higher electrode refill pricing, a focus on Veterans Administration patients and a shift to variable cost contractor sales versus an employee sales force.
-Many of these commercial efforts are being implemented and we see encouraging results in Quell-fibromyalgia sales volumes and gross margins.
-The Company plans to reactive its promotion of Quell OTC for lower extremity chronic pain during the fourth quarter of 2024.
+Many of these commercial efforts are being implemented.
+The Company is considering the reactivation of its promotion of Quell OTC for lower extremity chronic pain during the fourth quarter of 2024 or early 2025.

 Quell also received FDA Breakthrough Device Designation in early 2022 for the treatment of chronic Chemotherapy Induced Peripheral Neuropathy ("CIPN").
 A CIPN double-blind, randomized, sham-controlled clinical study employing Quell, funded by the National Cancer Institute and the NIH, was completed in 2023.
-A 510(k) marketing application was submitted to FDA in late 2023; however, after evaluating the unique characteristics of the oncology market, the Company decided to follow the De Novo model that we used for Quell-fibromyalgia.
-A De Novo application for marketing Quell-CIPN to patients with moderate to severe neuropathic pain and cramps is planned for filing during the second half of 2024.
+A 510(k) marketing application was submitted to FDA in late 2023; however, after evaluating the unique characteristics of the oncology market, the Company decided to follow the De Novo model that was used for Quell-fibromyalgia.
+A De Novo application for marketing Quell-CIPN to patients with moderate to severe neuropathic pain and cramps is planned for filing in late 2024 or early 2025.
 This would be the second product in our emerging portfolio of Quell-based Rx wearable therapeutics.
 We anticipate a similar approach to other disease indications involving chronic pain.
 These potentially include Fibromyalgia-like Long COVID, Chronic Low Back Pain, and Chronic Overlapping Pain Conditions.